Kendal: The Kendal Bank

 The Maude, Wilson & Crewdsons Bank was established in "Farrers House", Stramongate in 1788.
 Joseph Maude, Christopher Wilson and Thomas Crewdson were the original partners.
 In 1792 they moved into a specially constructed premises at No 69, Highgate.
 The Wilson family, who lived at Abbot Hall, withdrew in 1826 at a time of the paper panic of 1825 caused by a run on the banks.
 Under the style of W D Crewdson & Sons, the remaining family continued until the amalgamation in 1840 with John Wakefield & Sons founded by John Wakefield.
 The bank was eventually bought out by Barclays.

 Governance

 Civic history

 The municipal borough of Kendal was created in 1835; until 1894 it was also an urban sanitary district.
 The borough boundaries were altered in 1935 under a County Review Order to include a patch of South Westmorland Rural District.
 The civil parishes of Kirkland and Nether Graveship became in 1908 part of Kendal Civil Parish, whose boundaries thereafter were the same as the borough's.
 From 1888 to 1974, Kendal was the centre of the administrative county of Westmorland, although Appleby was the traditional county town.

 The borough was abolished in 1974 under the Local Government Act 1972, becoming part of the South Lakeland district of Cumbria.
 Kendal as a successor parish kept its own town council.

-From April 2023, Kendal will be the seat of the new Westmorland and Furness council area.
-Cumbria and South Lakeland will be abolished at the same time.
+In April 2023, Kendal became the seat of the new Westmorland and Furness council area.
+The councils of Cumbria and South Lakeland were abolished at the same time.